Things to do in Oahu

 Polynesian Cultural Centre

 Hawaii's top tourist attraction, the Polynesian Cultural Centre, is situated on the Kamehameha Highway in Laie on the scenic north shore of Oahu island.
-This remarkable venue, visited by more than one million people a year, consists of seven Polynesian 'islands' in a beautifully landscaped 42-acre setting, representing Samoa, New Zealand, Fiji, Hawaii, Tahiti, the Marquesas and Tonga, all situated in a freshwater lagoon.
-The centre gives visitors a holistic insight into the culture of the different Polynesian communities, employing students from the nearby Brigham Young University-Hawaii campus to bring various activities, from pageants and ceremonies to tribal tattooing demonstrations, to life.
-A highlight of a visit to the Centre is the evening show spectacular, 'Horizons', presented in the 2,770 seat Pacific Theatre with its multi-level stages allowing for fiery volcanoes and brilliant fountains to erupt as special effects in this huge Polynesian song and dance revue.
+This remarkable venue is visited by more than one million people a year, and consists of six authentic villages representing the Polynesian islands of Hawaii, Fiji, Aotearoa (New Zealand), Samoa and Tahiti.
+The centre lies in a beautifully landscaped 42-acre setting, which is situated in a freshwater lagoon, and it gives visitors a holistic insight into the culture of the different Polynesian communities.
+It employs students from the nearby Brigham Young University-Hawaii campus to bring various activities, from pageants and ceremonies to tribal tattooing demonstrations, to life.
+A highlight of a visit to the centre is the HA: Breath of Life Show, which is a Pacific island saga of birth and death, love and family, tragedy and triumph.
+It features Polynesian dance, music and blazing fireknives, as well as over 100 Polynesian natives, special effects, animation and surround sound.

 Website www.polynesia.com